OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Listing Installed Apps

 When targeting apps that are installed on the device first you'll have to decide which app you'd like to analyze.
-You can retrieve the installed apps either by using `pm` (Android Package Manager):
+You can retrieve the installed apps either by using `pm` (Android Package Manager) or by using `frida-ps`:

 ```bash
 $ adb shell pm list packages